 The statements also provide information on how to get in touch to request alternative formats of resources or to report a problem.
-The 2018 regulations are monitored by the Government Digital Service and enforced by the Equality and Human Rights Commission (EHRC).
+The 2018 regulations are monitored by the Central Digital and Data Office and enforced by the Equality and Human Rights Commission (EHRC).
 Complainants can contact the Equality Advisory and Support Service (EASS) directly.

 We should aim to link to the accessibility statements of any third-party suppliers and actively choose suppliers who meet the accessibility regulations.

 One of the aims of the e-accessibility working group is to review, manage and recommend appropriate software requirements and licences to support e-accessibility across the University.
 Since the group started work in November 2018, we have acquired or installed the following:

 We have also created a website for creating accessible equations with the tools we have explored:

 The group coordinates and plans training for all staff to ensure key accessibility principles are adopted when using digital systems.
 Training events are advertised on the e-accessibility calendar and include both internal and external events.

 A good starting point for anyone is to complete the online digital accessibility tutorial.
 This short animated introduction to digital accessibility covers: